tyaslab/yukk-full-stack-test-aditya-darmawan/README.md

 Or, you can run sail (also pronounced as "docker-compose") but stil need to `composer install`

 ## TODO
-- Validate transaction to prevent transaction > balance
+- Validate transaction to prevent transaction > balance (now validation is in frontend)
-- Cosmetics on frontend
 - Implement clean architechture (repository pattern, service pattern)
 - Testing (if only clean architechture is implemented)